wangzixin1940/Python-Utilities/README.md

 #### XML to JSON conversion

 The built-in program in main.py can help you easily transfer from XML files to JSON files!

+#### Comparison of file differences

+Compare two files and save the differences to an HTML file.

 ### Licence Creator